 Please remove medications from container & place in a plastic bag for disposal.

-Note: We cannot take TVs, CRT Monitors, or any hazardous materials like paints, liquids, or batteries.
+Note: We cannot take TVs, hard drives, CRT Monitors, or any hazardous materials like paints, liquids, or batteries.

 We will be accepting donations of personal items at this event to support the Constance Morris House.
 All personal items must be in new condition unless otherwise noted.